mrsiuuuu-x1/Netflix_Movie_Analysis/README.md

 - Compare the total number of TV Shows and Movies on Netflix
 - Visualize the amount of content produced each year (line graph)
 - Display the most common genres on Netflix
+- Visualize the distribution of movie durations in the 2010s
+- Count and display short action movies (less than 90 minutes)
+- Save all visualizations as PNG files for reporting/sharing
 - Provide insights into content characteristics from different eras

 ## 🛠️ Technologies Used